Why?

 More variants

-Other variants of using the four-steps template are possible – such as asking for an observation or guessing a feeling.
+Other variants of using the four-steps giraffe process are possible – such as asking for an observation or guessing a feeling.
 Essential help – however – is some inner awareness, that no matter how angrily or demanding something is being presented to me, it is a request.

 I have choice.
-Nobody can take it from me, it is only I that can give my choice away.
+Nobody can take it from me.

 We are only responsible of the ears we choose to wear.